erlware/rebar_relx_plugin/README.md

-rebar_relcool_plugin
+rebar_relx_plugin
 ====================

-A plugin for the relcool release system
+A plugin for the relx release system